-Step-by-step guide for testing loaded tickets with Ticketmaster integration.
-Ticketmaster loaded value is delivered via a separate voucher QR code in the fan's Account Manager.
+A step-by-step guide for testing loaded tickets on a Ticketmaster program.
+Ticketmaster loaded value is delivered as a separate voucher QR code in the fan's Account Manager — that detail trips up most first tests, so read Step 4 before you start.

-[ ] You have access to Archtics to create/sell test tickets.
+You have access to Archtics to create and sell test tickets.

-1. Navigate to Point of Sale > Loaded Tickets > Ticketmaster.
+1. Go to Point of Sale > Loaded Tickets.

 2. Click Add Loaded Ticket Type.

-AV Amount: Must match the exact dollar value configured in Archtics.
+AV Amount — must match the exact dollar value configured in Archtics.
+Required, formatted plainly, e.g. 10.00.

-3. Verify that the AV amount is attached to the ticket record.
+3. Verify the AV amount is attached to the ticket record.

-1. Navigate to Point of Sale > Loaded Tickets > Ticketmaster.
+1. Go to Point of Sale > Loaded Tickets.

 1. Log into the Ticketmaster Account Manager as the test fan.